Speaking and Listening

 Geography is concerned with the study of places, the human and physical processes which shape the people who live in them.
 It helps children to gain a greater understanding of the ways of life and cultures of people in their own and other environments.

-Through local investigations, studies of places outside the local area –visiting whenever possible
+Geography is also taught through local investigations, studies of places outside the local area –visiting whenever possible.

 They are taught about significant places and human and physical characteristics throughout the world; an understanding of how to use geographical information such as maps, globes and Geographical Information Systems; and communicate geographical information in a variety of ways.

 Children develop creativity and imagination through designing products that solve problems within a variety of relevant contexts , considering the needs, wants and values of themselves and others; they have opportunities to work in pairs or in teams.

 They are taught technical knowledge skills and develop understanding through a variety of practical tasks using a range of tools, equipment and materials.

 At Middleton we see learning to cook as a crucial life skill.
 Children are taught how to cook a range of food, using a range of cooking techniques, applying the principles of healthy eating.

 Art and design